Personal media dossier — Selected works of T. Ray Verteramo

 Author: T. Ray

-Writer, visual artist, musician, divinationist, playwright, and "armchair nutritionist."
-She currently resides in Vegas with her jenday conure, is a member of the Society of Professional Journalists and is pursuing her Master's in Journalism/Media Studies.
-All things come down to food and Star Wars.
-Contact: firstname.lastname@example.org
+Writer, visual artist, student, musician, and "armchair nutritionist."
+She currently resides in Vegas with her jenday conure and two beloved rescue cockatoos.
+She is a member of the Society of Professional Journalists and the National Society of Leadership and Success (Sigma Alpha Pi).
+While pursuing her degree in Journalism/Media Studies at UNLV, she continues to contend that all things come down to food and Star Wars.
+Contact: email@example.com

 The American presidential election is a circus the whole world watches every four years.
 However, this year, the competition is not merely between a douche and a turd sandwich (thank you, South Park!), but a controversial, possible historical choice and a genuine threat.